spellshift/realm/docs/_docs/user-guide/golem.md

 ## Golem embedded files

 The Eldritch interpreter can embed files at compile time.
-To interact with these assets use the `assets` module in eldritch.
+To interact with these assets use the `assets` module in Eldritch.
 In addition to programmatic access the embedded files can be automatically executed at run time.
 If no other option is specified `-i` or a file path, golem will iterate over every instance of `main.eldritch` in the embedded assets launching each one as a separate thread.
 This behavior is desirable when trying to perform recon or deploy persistence quickly.

 ## Golem as a stage 0